 PEANUT BUTTER

-I don’t remember being inundated with peanut butter as a kid, although I did eat a fair amount of it in my elementary school cafeteria.
-PB&Js were the long-standing alternate choice for the daily school provided lunch.
-If you didn’t like what was being offered that day, you could order “the alternate,” which 100% of the time was a peanut butter and jelly sandwich served with an unnaturally orange-colored cheese wedge.
+I think if someone ran the numbers, I probably had less peanut butter and jellies than the average American child raised during the 70s and 80s, although I did eat a fair amount of them in my elementary school cafeteria.
+Back then, if you didn’t like what was being offered as the school lunch that day you could order “the alternate.”
+100% of the time “the alternate” was a peanut butter and jelly sandwich served with an unnaturally orange-colored cheese wedge.
 I was a BIG alternate guy, mostly because of the cheese wedge.
-Of course, this would be a literal impossibility in today’s allergy aware academic environment but, as the historical docu-drama Stranger Things clearly illustrates, the 80’s were a different time.
+Of course, this lunch option would be a literal impossibility in today’s allergy-aware academic environment but, as the historical docu-drama Stranger Things clearly illustrates, the 80’s were a different time.

 Enter the peanut butter and jelly sandwich.